 - 2002: Atkinson co-founds TMO Renewables Ltd to further investigate and commercialise ethanol-producing thermophiles.

-- 2003: First of many BBSRC CASE Studentships begin with Dr David Leak at Imperial College awarded to understand the metabolic engineering of Geobacillus species for enhanced ethanol production.
+- 2003: First of many BBSRC CASE Studentships begin with Dr David Leak at Imperial College London awarded to understand the metabolic engineering of Geobacillus species for enhanced ethanol production.

 - 2003-5: Search for bacteria that can metabolise a wide range of sugars from woody substrates.
 Geobacillus thermoglucosidasius identified from a Japanese culture as suitable organism to begin work.

 - 2006: Microbiology toolkit developed and used to engineer improved efficiency of ethanol production which results in the creation of Geobacillus strain TM242.

 - 2007: First BBSRC Industrial Partnership Award (IPA), again with Imperial College London.
 The student, Alex Pudney, later joins TMO as full-time molecular microbiologist.